SeanEmmers/rock-paper-scissors-rb/README.md

 I wanted to do a relatively easy task while practising creating DRY and easy to read code using the best techniques I currently know.

-Linted with Rubocop, 0 issues.
+Linted with Rubocop - 0 issues.